Inelastic thermoelectric transport and fluctuations in mesoscopic system: Introduction

-Nevertheless, inelastic thermoelectric and fluctuations give such an opportunity to further enhance thermoelectric performance, e.g., energy efficiency and output power.
-In this paper, we mainly review the inelastic thermoelectric transports and fluctuations in mesoscopic systems which couples a source to a drain, while also being coupled to a boson bath.
-It starts from the cases of elastic and inelastic transports in mesoscopic systems and gives the elastic and inelastic bounds based on the linear transport coefficients by using a generic theoretical framework for mesoscopic heat transport, which treats electron and bosonic collective excitations in an equal-footing manner.
-In section \ref{DQD-device}, we discuss a simple, quite generic, model for the inelastic transports using a phonon bath.
-The unconventional thermoelectric effects induced by the inelastic transports such as rectification, transistor, cooling by heating, and cooling by thermal current effects in the nonlinear regime are considered in section \ref{inelastic-effects}.
-Other effects used to enhance the three-terminal thermoelectric performance like nonlinear transport effects, cooperative effects, and near-field effects are also introduced.
-The statistics of efficiency for three-terminal systems with (broken) time-reversal symmetry, the thermal transistor amplification factor, and the cooling by heating refrigerator efficiency under the Gaussian fluctuation framework are reviewed in section \ref{statistics}.
-We also review the thermophotovoltaic system using graphene-hexagonal-boron-nitride-InSb near-field heterostructures.
-We given a conclusion in section \ref{conclusion}.
+In this review, we start with a general analysis of thermoelectric transport in mesoscopic systems where elastic and inelastic transport processes are formulated with equal footing.
+Based on this, we give the bounds on linear transport coefficients for the elastic and inelastic transport processes, respectively.
+In Sec.~\ref{DQD-device}, we discuss a simple model for phonon-assisted inelastic thermoelectric transport.
+The unconventional thermoelectric effects induced by the inelastic transport such as rectification, transistor, cooling by heating, and cooling by thermal current effects in the nonlinear regime are considered in Sec.~\ref{inelastic-effects}.
+Effects that can lead to enhancement of thermoelectric performance, such as the nonlinear transport effect, cooperative effect, and near-field effect are also introduced.
+The statistics of efficiency for three-terminal systems with (broken) time-reversal symmetry, the thermal transistor amplification factor, and the cooling by heating energy efficiency under the Gaussian fluctuation framework are reviewed in Sec.~\ref{statistics}.
+Thermophotovoltaic systems with near-field enhancement are also reviewed as a special category of inelastic thermoelectric systems.
+Finally, we summarize and give outlooks in Sec.~\ref{conclusion}.